On your mark. Get set. Apply! Application Quick Links

 - Provide tax returns, W-2s, and a government-issued photo ID

-All cosigners must complete JELF’s cosigner form, including all required documentation, at the appropriate time and after receiving email instructions.
+All cosigners must complete the cosigner application, including submitting required documentation.
+(Note: This step should not be done until the appropriate time and after receiving email instructions.)

 JELF prioritizes the security of all information throughout the application process.